Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Mathematical details

 \begin{thm} Under the assumptions of Theorem~\ref{MVmgf-2}, suppose $t_1$, $t_2$, $\ldots,$ $t_k$ are vectors defined on $\Estar$, the dual space of $E$.
 Then $ \prod_{i = 1}^k \inner{X_n, t_i} $ is uniformly integrable so

 \end{thm}

-The combination of Theorems~\ref{main}-\ref{MVmgf-3} provide a methodology for statistical inference along likelihood maximizing sequences when the MLE is in the Barndorff-Nielsen completion.
+The combination of Theorems~\ref{main}-\ref{MVmgf-3} provide a methodology for statistical inference along likelihood maximizing sequences when the MLE is in the completion of the exponential family.
 In particular, we have convergence in distribution and convergence of moments of all orders along likelihood maximizing sequence.
 The limiting distribution in this context is a generalized exponential family with density $e^h$ where $h$ is a generalized affine function.